Cellars and hillsides of Châteaugay

 13. 12 : km 12.53 - alt.
 494 m - Les Mauvaises, straight ahead

 14. 13 : km 13.4 - alt.
-503 m - Direction Baden Plateau
+503 m - Direction Plateau de Bade

 15. 14 : km 14.46 - alt.
-472 m - Left-hand path
+472 m - Path on the left

 16. 15 : km 15.23 - alt.
-399 m - Rue Saint-Esprit off GR
+399 m - Rue Saint-Esprit off the GR

 17. 16 : km 16.24 - alt.
-429 m - Right then right
+429 m - Right, then right

 18. 17 : km 16.95 - alt.
 462 m - Street opposite

 19. S/E : km 17.58 - alt.
-468 m - Car park at Sayat cemetery
+468 m - Parking at the Sayat cemetery

 This is a medium-difficulty hike, requiring standard hiking equipment.